joachimdraeger/clj-sudoku2/README.md

 # clj-sudoku2

-A simple brute-force Sudoku solver.
-Currently only rows and columns are checked.
+A brute-force Sudoku solver written in Clojure.

-## TODO

-* Check boxes

-## Usage

-...

 ## License